-Like ordinary civil proceedings, alternative dispute resolution such as alternative dispute resolution (ADR) is not required.
-For some specific products such as drugs, consumer electronics, vehicles and consumer products, general incorporated foundations or other private associations for each product provide an ADR platform for product liability claims for such products.
-It is reasonable to consider utilising such ADR; however, it seems that there have been not many cases that utilised such ADR.
+As in ordinary civil proceedings, alternative dispute resolution (ADR) is not required.
+For some specific products, such as drugs, consumer electronics, vehicles and consumer products, general incorporated foundations or other private associations for each product provide an ADR platform for product liability claims for such products.
+It is reasonable to consider utilising such ADR; however, it seems that there have been not many cases that have done so.